rob-DEV/OS-Kernel/README.md

     Global Descriptor Table
     Interrupt Descriptor Table
     Simple C library - printf() etc
+    Keyboard Input
+    Memory allocation (heap)

 What is it going to do?

-    Keyboard Input
     Paging
-    Memory allocation (heap)
     A GUI

-To build the source run make in the os directory
-Then run the bin file using qemu
+To build the source run `build.sh` in the os directory Then run the bin file using qemu
   `qemu -kernel latest.bin`